Vadims06/ospfwatcher/README.md

 * assign XDP OSPF filter on watcher's tap interface

 6. Setup GRE tunnel from the network device to the host.
 An example for Cisco

-> **Note**
+> [!NOTE]
-> You can skip this step and run ospfwatcher in `test_mode`, so test LSDB from the file will be taken and test changes (loss of adjacency and change of OSPF metric) will be posted in ELK
+> You can skip this step and run ospfwatcher in `test_mode`, so test LSDB from
+> the file will be taken and test changes (loss of adjacency and change of OSPF
+> metric) will be posted in ELK.

 ```bash
 interface gigabitether0/1